-Physical yoga is the kind most people know about and is commonly known as hatha-yoga.
-It is a natural way to help maintain health and reduce stress levels.
+Physical yoga is the kind most people know about and is commonly known as hatha yoga.
+This is a natural way to help maintain health and reduce stress levels.
 In the yoga of the body, we stretch our physical muscles and feel good for some time.

 Whilst some yoga teachers consider exercise the primary goal of yoga, others consider it a pleasant side effect.

-Yoga for the mind is also becoming commonly practiced in the west in various forms, the traditional one being known as raja-yoga, or astanga-yoga.
+Yoga for the mind is also now commonly practiced in the west in various forms, the traditional one being known as raja-yoga, or astanga-yoga.
 Mental yoga involves the use of physical yoga.
-However, the main focus of the discipline is to control the mind and bring it to a state of spiritual awareness through the practice of meditation.
+However, the main focus of this discipline is to control the mind and bring it to a state of spiritual awareness through the practice of meditation.